phasegenomics/FALCON-Phase/README.md

         ├── test.000000F.coords/        # coords file for primary contig 000000F
         ├── test.000001F.coords/        # coords file for primary contig 000001F

-The haplotig placement file is made by calling two scripts, `coords2hp.py` and `filt_hp.py`.
-The file specifying the phase block pairing is contained in the haplotig_placement directory and is produces in the mincing stage.
+The haplotig placement file is made by calling two scripts, `coords2hp.py` then `filt_hp.py`.
+The file specifying the phase block pairing is contained in the haplotig_placement directory and is produced in the mincing stage (see below).

         haplotig_placement_file/
         ├── test.hbird.hp.txt/             # unfiltered haplotig placement file